Kilbride Parish Church War Memorial

 Buried – No known grave

-Commemorations – La Ferte-Sous-Jouarre Memorial, France, Ballyclare War Memorial, Kilbride Parish Church and St Nicholas Church Temperance LOL 782 Orange Hall, Sandy Row, Belfast.
+Commemorations – La Ferte-Sous-Jouarre Memorial, France, Ballyclare War Memorial, Kilbride Parish Church, Book of Remembrance in the Regimental Chapel in St Macartin's Cathedral, Enniskillen and St Nicholas Church Temperance LOL 782 Orange Hall, Sandy Row, Belfast.
 St Nicholas' church is located on the Lisburn Road in Belfast.

 Marital status – Unknown

 1911 Census – Army in Aldershot, Hampshire, England

 George Ayer signed the Ulster Covenant in opposition to Home Rule on 28th September, 1912 in St Thomas' Parochial Hall, Belfast.
 His address was given as 22 Lisburn Avenue, Belfast.

 History Hub Ulster - a short description of the Battle of Le Cateau